FreddyMSchubert/42_cub3d/README.md

 	<img width=400 align="center" src="https://github.com/FreddyMSchubert/42_cub3d/blob/master/assets/readme/gameplay_gifs/11.gif"/>
 </div>

+> There's a lot more to see.
+Play it yourself!

 # Project introduction

 > This project is inspired by the world-famous Wolfenstein 3D game, which was the first FPS ever. \